Hyperplane mass partitions via relative equivariant obstruction theory: The join configuration space test map scheme and equivariant obstruction theory

 Let $\mathcal{H}=(\hat H_1,\ldots,\hat H_k)$ be an arrangement of $k$ affine hyperplanes in $\R^d$, and let $\alpha=(\alpha_1,\ldots,\alpha_k)\in (\Z/2)^k$.
 The {\em orthant} determined by the arrangement $\mathcal{H}$ and $\alpha\in(\Z/2)^k$ is the intersection

-Let $\mathcal{M}=(\mu_1,\dots,\mu_j)$ be a collection of finite Borel probability measures on $\R^d$ that have connected support, such that the measure of each hyperplane is zero.
+Let $\mathcal{M}=(\mu_1,\dots,\mu_j)$ be a collection of finite Borel probability measures on $\R^d$ such that the measure of each hyperplane is zero.
 Such measures will be called \emph{masses}.
 The assumptions about the measures guarantee that $\mu_i(\hat H^0_s)$ depends continuously on $\hat H^0_s$.

 An arrangement of affine hyperplanes $\mathcal{H}=(\hat H_1,\ldots,\hat H_k)$ {\em equiparts} the collection of masses $\mathcal{M}=(\mu_1,\ldots,\mu_j)$ if for every element $\alpha\in(\Z/2)^k$ and every $\ell\in\{1,\ldots,j\}$